 Etudes are intended to be much more interesting to do than tedious exercises, but they entail at least as much repetition of the essential technique.
 So students should gain as much (if not more) practice by doing them.
 But, at the same time, students have to think about what they are doing, perhaps unpick the procedure to achieve a desired goal, perhaps think backwards, perhaps modify what they do this time in response to what happened previously.
 All of this means that the etude can operate at multiple levels of challenge.
 The answers obtained to the procedure matter for some wider purpose, and so students are more likely to carry out the procedure carefully and check what they have done.
 Wrong answers are more likely to be challenged by a peer if they matter for some wider purpose.
 And having something else to focus on beyond the procedure should help to promote the desired automaticity of carrying it out.

-Some schools recently very kindly trialled some of the etudes that I have been developing, using etudes with one class and traditional exercises with a parallel class.
-The evidence so far seems to show that etudes are no worse than exercises for developing students’ procedural fluency.
-If that is the case, why would anyone use tedious exercises?
+Several schools recently very kindly trialled some of the etudes that I have been developing, using etudes with one class and traditional exercises with a parallel class.
+The data showed that the etudes were no worse than the exercises for developing students’ procedural fluency.
+Given that result, why would anyone use tedious exercises?
 One reason might be that they don’t have ready access to lots of nice etudes!
-I like to see that as a challenge for the mathematics teaching community: if we were to work together, could we develop a plentiful supply of etudes – and say goodbye to tedious exercises forever?
+I like to see that as a challenge for the mathematics education community: if we were to work together, could we develop a plentiful supply of etudes – and say goodbye to tedious exercises forever?

 I feel free to say how nice this task is because, although I’ve used it a lot, I certainly didn’t invent it.
 I’ve no idea where I first came across it.
 Maybe it’s as old as numbers?
 I’m pretty sure that no one could claim that anyone in particular “invented it”!